MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/custom-log-parser.md

 ---
 # required metadata

-title: Use the custom log parser for logs that are not supported | Microsoft Docs
+title: Cloud App Security custom log parser for logs that are't supported
 description: This article provides information about how to use the custom log parser to upload logs for devices that aren't supported to Cloud App Security.
 keywords:
 author: rkarlin
 ms.author: rkarlin
 manager: mbaldwin
-ms.date: 11/22/2018
+ms.date: 12/10/2018
 ms.topic: conceptual
 ms.prod:
 ms.service: cloud-app-security